topinfrassi01/Cumulus/README.md

 ## What is Cumulus?

-Cumulus is a tool to explore the news.
-Instead of the common categories like Sports, Politics, Economy, etc.
+Cumulus is a tool to explore the news in a different way than with the common categories like Sports, Politics, Economy, etc.

 Cumulus works differently.
 In this very case, after exploring a few thousand news articles from a Kaggle dataset, it has determined the average at which noun phrase occur per day.